 She also began developing a long-held interest in jazz, taking studies in jazz improvisation on cello and piano at the Jerusalem Centre Creative for Music, run by saxophone player Arnie Lawrence.
 She subsequently joined both his band, and worked with many musicians on the vibrant Israeli jazz scence, including Avishai Cohen and Omer Avital.

 Shirley has toured most of Europe, Russia, Jordan, Egypt and Morocco as well as all over Israel and Palestine (and occasionally getting caught in the crossfire….)

 Shirley studied musicology and English Literature at the Hebrew University of Jerusalem, and was a tutor of Cello for several years at the Edward Said Conservatory of Music in Ramallah.
 She acted on several occasions as a deputy teacher of Cello at the Tel Aviv Conservatory of Music and now teaches Musicianship and Improvisation at the Royal College of Music Junior Department.

-She has performed at venues inclduing the Barbican, Queen Elizabeth hall, Purcell Room, Kings Place, Ronnies Scotts, 606 jazz Club, Vortex, Brunel Museum, Forge, National Theatre, Green Note, Rich Mix and also runs a regular world music night at the Ritzy Cinema Bar in Brixton.
+Venues at which she has performed include the Barbican, Queen Elizabeth Hall, Purcell Room, Kings Place, Elgar Room, Ronnie Scotts, 606 Jazz Club, Vortex, Brunel Museum, Forge, National Theatre, Green Note, Rich Mix and others.

-She performs with her own projects, which include an duo recital programme drawing on her various musical infleuces, her jazz trio and world music band Melange.
+She performs with her own projects, which include an duo recital programme drawing on her various musical infleuces, her jazz trio and sextet projects and world music band Melange.